-This course is designed for 10th grade students who have failed the Algebra Regents in 9th grade (but passed the course).
+This course is designed for 10th grade students who did not pass the Algebra Regents.
 First semester will focus on mastering Algebra and test taking skills to complete the required exit exam for graduation.
 Students will receive course credit for this full year course and sit for the January Regents exam.
-Students that still have not mastered the Algebra Regents in January will need additional support in the spring (such as Algebra Fundamentals).
+Students that still have not mastered the Algebra Regents in January will need additional support in the spring such as Algebra Fundamentals.
 The second semester of the course will begin the Geometry curriculum.